coderehan/Android-Security-Interview-Preparation/README.md

 Certificate pinning means the app has an expected certificate or public-key identity for its backend.

-During the connection, the app verifies that the server matches the expected identity.
+The app checks that the server matches the expected identity during the TLS connection.

 💡 Real-life example